 Summer food activities have included open access events which we have organised at venues alongside our Bolton Lunches project.
 These have engaged children and their parents in a range of interactive, food-related games and activities.
 We love seeing folk trying new foods and exploring new tastes, as well as families learning to cook and eat together.

-Over the past year, a total of 1,484 individuals were engaged and supported through Friends of Fun Food, (up from 1,231 in the previous year).
+Over the past year, a total of 1,452 individuals were engaged and supported through Friends of Fun Food, (slightly down from 1,484 in the previous year).
 This included over 1,000 children and 400 adults within family groups and individuals.
-We worked with 26 schools and community centres, and participated in 51 community events.
+We worked with 19 schools and community centres, and participated in 43 community events.